carlosmramirez/next-monitoring-dashboard/README.md

 https://next-monitoring-dashboard.vercel.app/

+This application will allow a user to create and monitor issues for their application.
+This application was deployed with Vercel and the MySQL database was deployed with Aiven.
+Please let me know if you have any questions!

-Technologies: React, TypeScript, Next.js, Prisma, MySQL, NextAuth.js, GoogleAuth, Radix-UI, Tailwind CSS, Sentry, TanStack/React Query
+Technologies: React, TypeScript, Next.js, Prisma, MySQL, NextAuth.js, Google OAuth 2.0, Radix-UI, Tailwind CSS, Sentry, TanStack/React Query

 ## Screenshots of production application